P3dR099/portfolio-react-hooks/README.md

-# React JS Resume Web App
+# React Hooks Resume Web App

 ## React Hooks
 I've used hooks in the `Contact.js` component to send the mail